Madani00/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * -gt: Greater than
 * -ge: Greater than or equal to
 <p> Other Comparison Operators:<p>

 * ==: String equality in some contexts.
 * !=: String inequality in some contexts.
-Used in conditional statements to compare values.
+<p> Used in conditional statements to compare values.